 How I determine when my Bomboloni is ready for frying

 I am using an aliquot jar to gauge bulk fermentation.
-I take a small portion of my main dough, about 10g, and placed it into a small jar or container with straight sides.
+I took a small portion of my main dough, about 10g, and placed it into a small jar or container with straight sides.
 Make sure to pressure the dough firmly into the bottom of the jar to eliminate any air pockets.
-Once it tripled in volume, I start frying my Bomboloni. 😊
+Once it tripled in volume, I started frying my Bomboloni. 😊

 For 11 to 12 Sourdough Bomboloni, you will need: